 Rob Rowe: We sourced just the right gray tank, created a space for it, under a sub-floor just big enough for feet, then set the compact Thetford cassette toilet on the remaining shelf above.
 It all tucks in together just right, while using the smallest possible footprint in the corner of the camper.

-Rob Rowe: Actually, the Mini-Max has a floor length approximately 71 inches.
+Rob Rowe: Actually, the Level series has a floor length approximately 71 inches.
 So, it’s a great size to fit in a long bed Tacoma with the tailgate shut behind.
 Or it is a nice fit on the short bed Tacoma size trucks, with just a little over-hang in the back.

 What is the dry weight of the camper?